What Is Lean? Effects & Dangers

 At Newport Beach Recovery Center, we provide a reliable and secure environment for men and women struggling with alcohol use disorder and substance use disorder.
 Our facility is centrally located in Orange County and is DHCS licensed and JCAHO accredited, ensuring that every individual has the opportunity for a successful recovery.
 We prioritize the health and medical stability of our clients, offering a safe space to manage withdrawal symptoms and begin the journey to sobriety.

 Our mission is to deliver effective treatment programs for alcohol and drug addiction, helping our clients achieve a sober and healthy lifestyle.
-We offer a comprehensive range of services, from detoxification to inpatient and outpatient programs, and sober living options.
+We offer a comprehensive range of services, from detoxification to inpatient and outpatient programs, and aftercare options.
 Our approach is designed to equip individuals with the life skills needed for a lasting recovery, minimizing the risk of relapse.

 If you or a loved one is in need of support, Newport Beach Recovery Center is ready to provide the care and assistance necessary for a life-changing recovery.
 Contact us to take the first step towards a healthier future.